-Chronic back pain suggests do everything in your power to escape it.
+Chronic back pain recommends you do everything in your power to prevent it.

 Do everything in your power not to allow any condition to become

 chronic, and especially lower back pain.
 Often difficult decisions have to be made; like taking a few weeks off work so you don't need to sit.

 If it's already chronic, the die is cast and there's no virtue in castigating yourself or your doctors.

 But do try to prevent chronicity.
 Research shows for example that if you've had neck pain for six months, you'll have it for the rest of your life no matter what treatment you have.
 You've got six months to get it fixed.
 It probably applies equally to a painful ankle or lower back.

 It's why, after a month or so, I recommend a good hard look at your progress.
 Is it time

 for a change of doctor?
 From your medical man to a chiropractor?
 From your DC to a PT?
 Or simply to a different person using perhaps activator methods, rather than conventional manipulation, for example?

 Worse, neglected or mismanaged spinal conditions usually begin with back or neck pain, but very frequently progress to far worse pain radiating down the arm or leg.
 And sometimes weakness in the limb too.

 The nerves involved in lower lumbar back pain radiate from the bottom of the spine, through the pelvis and emerge from the buttock, before going down the leg to the toes; it's known as sciatica and a common symptom of chronic back pain; do your utmost to avoid it.